Fu11Stack/NFT-Collection/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits.\

-You will also see any lint errors in the console. npm test
+animation updates You will also see any lint errors in the console. npm test

 Launches the test runner in the interactive watch mode.